shawnpanda/2016-Summer-Of-React-Native/Project 02 - Movies/README.md

 * Setting up middleware for async actions
 * theMovieDB API is very comprehensive
 * Practice of 'container' and 'component' separation in redux app
+* *onEndReached* function in **ListView** to enable infinite scrolling

 ###TODO

-- [] Allow streaming of movie trailer
+- Allow streaming of movie trailer that works cross-platform